LVR Rules and LVR Restrictions

 The government has encouraged lenders to take on the Welcome Home Loan scheme, which works in conjunction with the Homestart Grant.
 If you’re eligible for one, you’ll also be eligible for the other, and only need to contribute a 10% deposit toward your purchase.

-When applying with a smaller deposit, the banks are required by the government to charge you a “low equity margin”, or some variation of this, which is a cost to the purchaser that’s charged as the lending is deemed to be higher risk.
+When applying with a smaller deposit, the banks charge you a “low equity margin”, or some variation of this, which is a cost to you that is charged as the lending is deemed to be higher risk.